tldr-pages/tldr/pages/common/terraform-output.md

 `terraform output`

-- A `name` can be specified to output only a value with that name:
+- Output only a value with specific name:

 `terraform output {{name}}`